 Vomiting caused by pyloric stenosis usually starts gradually and gets worse over time.
 As the pylorus becomes tighter, the baby vomits more frequently and more forcefully (projectile vomiting).
 As vomiting continues, the baby will lose weight and become dehydrated.

 Pyloric stenosis is corrected with surgery (pyloromyotomy).
-Once a baby has the surgery, pyloric stenosis usually does not develop again.
+After a baby has the surgery, pyloric stenosis usually does not occur again.